• Skip to primary navigation

 %bengali shobji diye dal recipe debjanir rannaghar

 Okay!
 You can find the sparkling presence of Veg Daal in most of the picnic menus in the winter.
-Obviously, if it is a Bengali spread they are planning.
+Obviously, if it is a Bengali spread, they are planning.
 Any lunch invitation, where a Bengali meal is planned, chances are 90% that you will see Shobji Diye Daal there!
 Now the name!
-I guess it is a daaknaam (nickname) kind of a thing; if mix-veg is popularized by North India, let us make Veg Daal a popular kind of Bengali agenda.
+I guess it is a daaknaam (nickname) kind of thing; if mix-veg is popularized by North India, let us make Veg Daal a popular kind of Bengali agenda.

 What is Bengali Veg Daal | Picnic Special Vegetable Daal | Shobji Diye Moong Dal?

-It is already there in the heading I suppose.
-Bengali-style moong daal cooked with small chunks of seasonal veggies, tempered with whole spices and flavored with Ghee.
+It is already there in the heading, I suppose.
+Bengali-style moong daal cooked with small chunks of seasonal veggies, tempered with whole spices, and flavored with Ghee.
 And these days, we see this simple Vegetable Daal being called Veg Daal!

 %Veg Daal recipe debjanir rannaghar